unification-com/xfund-router/docs/guide/implementation.md

 in the `ConsumerBase.sol` base smart contract, and must have the following parameters:

 `uint256 _price` - the price data the provider is sending
-`bytes32 _requestId` - the ID of the request being fulfilled
+`bytes32 _requestId` - the ID of the request being fulfilled.
+This is passed in case your contract needs to do some further processing with the request ID.

 Add the following function definition to your `MyDataConsumer.sol` contract: